Ayush0910/Projects/README.md

 # Projects

-FinalProject.zip- This is the database project for Fall 2017 while DMDD course at Northeastern university.
+Project Final.zip- This is the database project for Fall 2017 while DMDD course at Northeastern university.